 BOMA (Building Owners and Managers Association) classifies office buildings as A, B, or C. This helps tenants and brokers compare properties to one another.
 It's a bit subjective as it varies from market to market however it helps determine market rents.

-These will be the nicest, newest buildings in the best locations, with the most amenities, and with the highest average lease rates.
-They typically have a fitness center, a building conference room, the newest building technology and additional amenities.
+These property types will be the nicest, newest buildings in the best locations, with the most amenities, and with the highest average lease rates.
+They typically have a fitness center, a building conference room, the newest building technology as well as servicing other business needs.
 These buildings mainly attract image conscious companies in the financial industry, law firms, as well as high tech and software companies.

 A little bit older and with fewer amenities than class A but well maintained.
 Typically, 10-20 years old but suitable for professional companies of all types.

-These buildings are typically 20 years old or older and found in less desirable locations.
-They will have the cheapest office space cost, which makes them suitable for nonprofit companies, startups, or others looking for value oriented space in Austin, TX.
+These office listings are typically 20 years old or older and found in less desirable locations.
+They will have the cheapest rental rates in Austin, which makes them suitable for nonprofit companies, startups, or others looking for value oriented space in Austin, TX.

 Office spaces are most likely to cost more in desirable locations, especially in areas that are in walking distance to restaurants, bars, and other forms of entertainment like downtown Austin (central business district) or the Domain.